AliKHaliliT/75000-Rice-Image-Dataset-for-Object-Detection-and-Object-Segmentation/README.md

 The Annotations are in [LabelMe](https://github.com/wkentaro/labelme) [JSON](https://www.json.org/json-en.html) format.
 Annotation JSONs also contain the encoded version of the images that can be used to recreate the images if the need arise.

 ## Tests Done
+A few tests were also done using the annotated images.
+For one of the tests, A Small Version of [YOLOv5](https://github.com/ultralytics/yolov5) Object Detection Model was selected.
+For this test, The Basmati Rice Images were combined in grids of 4 * 4 which brought the total sum of the images, approximately, to around 900.
+The batch size of the model was 12 and it was trained for 20 Epochs.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-This implies that you are free to do everything as long as you mention the original author properly.
-For more information please check the License.
+This implies that you are free to do everything as long as you mention the author properly.
+For more information please check the LICENSE.